crixo/woa-electron-vite-app/README.md

 ```
 This might still trigger Gatekeeper warnings, but it attempts to launch the app.

-- Try to remove the attribute if present
+- Verify if attributes are present
 ```
 xattr /path/to/YourApp.app
 ```